 As for me, whether it’s simply drying out my skin or actually zapping my zits, I’m a believer.
-It’s hands-down been the most effective thing I’ve tried in my decades-long battle with acne.
+The Neutrogena Light Therapy Mask is hands-down been the most effective thing I’ve tried in my decades-long battle with acne.

 That being said, the novelty of wearing the mask every night for 10 minutes wears off pretty quick, and the disposable nature of the “activator” is highly obnoxious.
 Considering it’s a simple electronic device that only needs to turn on and off—a function that could be powered by a regular battery, one would assume—there doesn’t appear to be any need for an “activator” aside from getting you to invest $15 every month after your 30 doses have run out.

 And while Neutrogena implemented a “recycling” program where you can drive somewhere and drop off your used activators, that seems like a pretty sorry solution to what appears to be a brazen money grab.